stummjr/doc.scrapinghub.com/autoscraping.rst

 In most cases you don't need to run a new annotating job, as the captured pages in this mode are reusable.
 Each time you add a template or modify one, these changes will be reflected in extracted items after you reload the captured pages.
-But there are situations when you may need to run a new annotating job.
+So this is a very important concept: annotating mode is not only intended for adding new templates.
+It also allows you to test them without need to run a new job each time you perform a change in the templates.

 Right now, annotating jobs are limited by number of pages (1000 by default).
 This is a very important mechanism in order to avoid infinite crawling loop traps under certain conditions.
 The